Skip to content

 dotnet add package Surefire.Redis

-• Multi-node deployments that need real-time notifications without database-specific features (like PostgreSQL’s LISTEN/NOTIFY)
+• Multi-node deployments that want real-time notifications without depending on database-specific features.